mattrasband/buildr/README.md

-# Builder CI

-**Experimental**

-This is just an experiment to see what it would take to build a simple CI system built around containers being used to guarantee clean builds.

-## Requirements

-You can pretty much just use the Vagrantfile provided, but you'll need to copy your docker login and ssh keys if they're needed (they aren't for anything public :)

-* docker
-* rabbitmq (`docker run --rm -it -p 5672:5672 -p 15672:15672 rabbitmq:management`)
-* ssh keys (for any repos you want to be able to clone), just put in `~/.ssh`
-* docker login (`~/.docker/config.json`) - auth for any private docker repos

-## Agent

-An agent is effectively a build agent, you should be okay to run 1 agent per core on your box.

-    python agent.py

-If the repositories you are accessing require auth, you should have the SSH keys in the standard spots.

-Agents will not run by default on OSX docker - primarily because of the volume mount restrictions.
-You should be able to edit the allowed volumes, but it wasn't working for me so I just use Vagrant.
+# The stuff we may actually use

+I am finding a lot of deficiencies with my work's current systems (as a developer), so the `buildr.py` script is meant to be the "job" and it will actually create its own stages.
+This makes it so we can literally clone the same job for all projects.
+You can also run the script locally to test builds before pushing them.

+Problems with the common "enterprise" build systems (Bamboo and Jenkins) [or problems with how we set ours up...!]:

+* Poor/Non Existent API for programmatically creating plans (and the jobs/stages), setting artifacts, and cloning deploy plans.
+* Isolating/Clean Agents - AFAIK you pretty much make agents with capabilities and register those to builds.
+We end up with a lot of crap cluttering the system effecting other builds (this may be an issue with how we set them up)
+* Builds are not versioned with the code, if I need to change my build I somehow have to time the build updates with the next version of the code.
+* No good way to run locally while you figure out how you want the full build run to work

-## Coordinator
+## buildr.py

-TODO

-Temporary: You can log into the rabbit ui and just dump a json message on the build_queue with "repo" and "branch" keys (the branch is optional).

-There is no feedback yet other than watching the agent terminal output...
+This simply parses the manifest (`.buildr.yml`) from your project, mounts the project in the target docker container and runs the build.
+The docker sock is mounted in the container too, so your build can install things like docker-compose and use them for builds/tests.

+It then runs each stage and its scripts in the fresh container.

-## Manifest File
+## Manifest File (`.buildr.yml`)

 This is pretty much a rip off of the things I like about Travis-CI and Gitlab's Runner, it's simply a yaml file that defines stages and the base image the build is run from.

 Sample manifest (which is actually just a `.buildr.yml` in your project directory):

-    # If you are unsure, just use `docker:1.12`
+    # If you are unsure, just use `docker:1.12`.
+Adjust any debian commands for alpine if you do
-    # Note, that is an alpine image.
     image: 'which-docker-image'

     # Environment defines environmental variables passed
     # to the build container (image from above).
-    # 2.x may allow an encrypted field so your config can
+    # 2.x may allow an encrypted field so your build config can
     # be versioned with your build plan.
     environment:
       # Optionally, you can inherit from the agent system.